AlexMoreo/word-class-embeddings/README.md

-                        number of (batched) training steps before considering an epoch over (None: full epoch) --force               do not check if this experiment has already been run --tunable             pretrained embeddings are tunable from the begining (default False, i.e., static)
+                        number of (batched) training steps before considering an epoch over (None: full epoch) --force               do not check if this experiment has already been run --tunable             pretrained embeddings are tunable from the beginning (default False, i.e., static) --nozscore            disables z-scoring form the computation of WCE
 ```

 For example the following command: